nuitrcs/github-gui/README.md

-# github-gui-demo

-demo for adding and editing files in GitHub
+# Demo repository for using the GitHub GUI

+Things to do
+* add a file
+* edit a file
+* look at what has changed